- Legend of Hariyali Teej speaks about Goddess Parvati’s reverence towards Lord Shiva

 - Observing fast and wearing colorful clothes are two highlights of the festival

-As the name says itself, Hariyali Teej is about celebrating greenery and as per the Hindu calendar, this year in 2016, it is observed on Friday, August 5.
+As the name says itself, Hariyali Teej is about celebrating greenery and as per the Hindu calendar, this year in 2020, it falls on Thursday, 23rd July.
 Apart from marking the prosperity and growth, it also celebrated the significance or elevation of igniting love.

 Hariyali Teej, a festival that has attained almost the same popularity as Karva Chauth and is called by varied names such as Shingara Teej, Chhoti Teej or Shravana Teej in India.
 This festival is marked by fasting on the day and it is celebrated to mark the significance of the marital bliss in India.

 If you want to know more about the Hindu Festival, you are just at the right place!
 Knowing the festival in detail will certainly bring you closer to the significance of the festival in Hinduism.

 There are three popular Teej(s) that are celebrated by women during Sawan and Bhadrapada months:

 - Kajari Teej